Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        ISSUE: Encoder vendors are particularly requested to review clause 20.

-   21. In case the input to the ingest source is MPEG-2 TS based, the ingest source is responsible for converting the presentation timestamps and progam clock reference (PCR) to a timeline suitable for [[!MPEGDASH]] and [[!ISOBMFF]] with the correct anchor and timescales.
+   21. In case the input to the ingest source is MPEG-2 TS based, the ingest source is responsible for converting the presentation timestamps and program clock reference (PCR) to a timeline suitable for [[!MPEGDASH]] and [[!ISOBMFF]] with the correct anchor and timescales.
 The RECOMMENDED timescales and anchors are provided in next sections for each track type.
 For dual-encoder